|

 2) Be neat, clean, uncluttered and easy-to-read a) Make effective use of white space, bold type and underlining to improve readability and to provide good separation of resume contents b) Use standard 8 1/2 x 11 " white or buff color paper, 20- or 24-pount weight c) Use bullet points to highlight your accomplishments.
 Large blocks of text are tedious to read and will most likely be ignored. d) Use a font size (10 or greater) and type (Arial, Times, Courier) that is easy to read e) Proofread carefully to eliminate typos and grammatical errors

 3) Carefully describe your "relevant skills" to match typical employer keyword screeners. a) Emphasize key accomplishments rather than providing a full job description b) Begin most phrases with an action verb c) Quantify the magnitude of your accomplishments: percentages increased, accounts expanded, awards won, etc. d) Include only relevant items in your professional description.
-Don't simply copy the job description jargon from your company's HR manual. e) Don't list every
+Don't simply copy the job description jargon from your company's HR manual. e) Don't

-skills.
+and marketable skills.

 4) Include an objective statement to indicate the level and type of position you seek. a) Don't be too broad or too vague when stating your objective b) Avoid using specific job titles, which are not consistent among companies and industries

-5) Provide enough information for employers to evaluate and contact you a) Include your email address in the heading of the resume b) Adequately describe the companies where you have worked (size, products, services, industry, key contacts) c) Don't lie, exaggerate or embellish d) Only apply to positions for which you are qualified.
+5) Provide enough information for employers to evaluate and contact you a) Include your email address in the heading of the resume b) Adequately describe the companies where you have worked (size, products, services, industry, key contacts) c) Don't lie, exaggerate or embellish d) Only apply for positions for which you are qualified.

-6) Use a chronological format, which allows hiring managers to your career progression and the impact you made at each position.
-Use a functional resume only if you: a) must minimize gaps in employment b) have had erratic career advancement c) are seeking to enter an entirely new field.
-By using a functional or skills-oriented format, you can present your relevant experience and skills upfront.
+6) Use a chronological format, which allows hiring managers to assess your career progression and the impact you made at each position.
+Use a functional resume only if you: a) must minimize gaps in employment b) have had erratic career advancement c) are seeking to enter an entirely new field By using a functional or skills-oriented format, you can present your relevant experience and skills upfront.

-7) Research the company to correctly identify the hiring authority a) Include an effective, personalized cover letter with every resume you send b) Address the cover letter directly to the person who makes the hiring decision c) The cover letter should emphasize personal characteristics (tenacity, communication skills, rapid promotions, etc.) and how your qualifications meet the job's requirements
+7) Research the company to correctly identify the hiring authority a) Include an effective and personalized cover letter with every resume you send b) Address the cover letter directly to the person who makes the hiring decision c) The cover letter should emphasize personal characteristics (tenacity, communication skills, rapid promotions, etc.) and how your qualifications meet the job's requirements

 8) Send your resume at least one week after you see a classified ad for a position.
 Your resume has a better chance of being read if it is received in the "trickle" instead of the "flood" of responses. a) Be persistent.
 Hiring managers usually get hundreds of inquiries per week.
 Write follow-up letters to request an interview. b) Ignore requests for salary history or requirements, which are best discussed after the first interview.